 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

-ASTR-004.02Z:Fully ONLINE.
-This is an online class with SOME scheduled meetings as noted in the class listing.
-The rest of the class can be completed independently each week on the student's own time.
+ASTR-004.-54Z:Fully ONLINE.
+This is an online class that does not have scheduled meetings.
+Students can log in anytime to do the required weekly course work.
 Students must have access to a computer, the internet and an individual email address.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Most De Anza classes will use the Canvas course management system.
-Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382 .
+Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
 The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning .

 - 5 Units